graysky2/xscreensaver-aerial/README.md

 ## Users of other distros
 Users of other distros MUST complete these 3 steps manually.

-download the expected video content manually.
-The script expects all 34 of them to be installed to /opt/ATV4 which should be world-readabled.
+Download the expected video content manually as the screensaver expects all 34 of them to be installed to `/opt/ATV4` which should be world-readabled.
 You may use the following to little script to obtain the videos and save them to this location.
 ```
 #!/bin/sh
 # run this from /opt/ATV4 which you created and assigned 755 premissions manually